SAP/sap-btp-service-operator/README.md

    &ensp;&ensp;&ensp; * [Creating Service Bindings Using SMCTL](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/f53ff2634e0a46d6bfc72ec075418dcd.html).

-   &ensp;c.
+   &ensp; c.
 Retrieve the generated access credentials from the created binding:

    &ensp;&ensp; The example of the credentials in the binding object